John Zacherle

 John Zacherle (/ˈzækərliː/ ZAK-ər-lee; sometimes credited as John Zacherley; September 26, 1918 – October 27, 2016) was an American television host, radio personality, singer, and voice actor.
 He was best known for his long career as a television horror host, often broadcasting horror films in Philadelphia and New York City in the 1950s and 1960s.
-Best known for his character of "Roland/Zacherley", he also did voice work for films, and recorded the top ten novelty rock and roll song "Dinner With Drac" in 1958.
+Best known for his character of "Roland/Zacherley", he also did voice work for films, and recorded the top ten novelty rock and roll song "Dinner with Drac" in 1958.
 He also edited two collections of horror stories, Zacherley's Vulture Stew and Zacherley's Midnight Snacks.

 Biography

-Zacherle was born in Philadelphia, Pennsylvania, United States, the youngest of four children of a bank clerk and his wife.
-He grew up in Philadelphia's Germantown neighborhood, where he went to high school.
-He received a bachelor's degree in English literature from the University of Pennsylvania.
-In World War II, he enlisted in the U.S. Army and served in North Africa and Europe.
-After the war, he returned to Philadelphia and joined a local repertory theatre company.